DeForest Agriculture Sciences Department

 The Agriculture Science Mission

-Our curriculum's are made up of 3 major parts which help direct students to be college and career ready.
+Our curriculum is made up of 3 major parts which help direct students to be college and career ready.

 Supervised Agricultural Experience (SAE): SAE’s offer hands-on opportunities for students to refine their employability skills and tackle real-world situations.
 It also challenges students to apply what they learn in class and FFA activities in order to solidify knowledge and skills.